-Each of the classes for your Graduate Certificate in Corporate Finance will help you gain essential business knowledge to develop your career potential.
+Each of the classes for your graduate certificate will help you gain essential business knowledge to develop your career potential.
 You will take one required course and either three or four elective courses.
 The minimum required number of courses to earn your certificate is four, however many of our students select to take an additional elective in order to broaden their expertise.

 Develops financial, analytical, and communication skills necessary to develop and implement a financial strategy consistent with firm value creation in a dynamic environment.
 Stresses the impact of ethical and legal considerations, global markets, and technological innovation on efficient economic outcomes.
 Emphasizes written and oral communication skills.
 Upon completion of this course, students should be able to identify and analyze a firm’s strategic opportunities and propose a suitable financial strategy that is consistent with firm value creation.

 FINA 6205 | 3 credits

 Develops specific concepts, policies, and techniques for the financial management of the multinational firm.
 Topics include operation of the foreign exchange markets, foreign exchange risk management, sources and instruments of international financing, foreign direct investment and the management of political risk, multinational capital budgeting, and financing control systems for the multinational firm.

 FINA 6204 | 3 credits

 Discusses policy, strategy, and administration of financial services firms.
 Topics include issuance of securities, the service function within financial services, pricing a negotiated issue of common stock or competitive bid issue, and meeting capital requirements of a securities firm.